At Upton Junior School we recognise that every child is a unique individual. Our mission statement is:

 Upton understands what a stressful time joining and moving schools can be.
 Therefore many strategies are in place to enable the child’s transition to be as smooth as possible.

-- The Inclusion Manager shares information with the secondary school SENCo prior to the children transferring.
+The SENCo shares information with the secondary school SENCo prior to the children transferring.

 11. How are the school’s resources allocated and matched to children’s special educational needs?

 The SEN budget is allocated each financial year.
 The money is used to provide additional support or resources dependant on an individual’s needs.

 Additional provision may be allocated following pupil progress meetings.